halsk/huetimer/README.md

     cd huetimer
     open index.html

-Example (if you want to use classes)
+Example (if you want to customize this app)
 -------

     <script>